Armistice of Villa Giusti: Background

 They hesitated to sign the text of the armistice.
 Italy demanded Austria to accept it until 3 November at 00:00 o'clock, and they did so.

 It entered into force the next day.

-In the meantime, the Italians reached Trento and Udine, landed in Trieste, and aimed at making as many POWs as possible.
-They got about 380.000 k.u.k.
-POWs.
-30.000 of them died during their war captivity.
+In the meantime, the Italians reached Trento and Udine, landed in Trieste, and aimed at making as many Prisoners of War (POWs) as possible.
+They seized approximately 380,000 Austro-Hungarian POWs, and 30,000 of them died during their capture.

 Terms

-The ceasefire was to start at 15:00 on 4 November, but the Austro-Hungarian High Command unilaterally ordered its forces to stop fighting on 3 November.
+The ceasefire was to start at 15:00 on 4 November.
+Austrian commander General Weber had asked Italians to cease combat immediately and to stop any further Italian advance.
+The proposal was sharply rejected by the Italian General Pietro Badoglio, who threatened to stop all negotiations and to continue the war.

 The armistice required Austria-Hungary's forces to evacuate not only all territory occupied since August 1914 but also South Tirol, Tarvisio, the Isonzo Valley, Gorizia, Trieste, Istria, western Carniola, and part of Dalmatia.
 All German forces would be expelled from Austria-Hungary within 15 days or interned, and the Allies were to have the unrestricted use of Austria-Hungary's internal communications.
 Austria-Hungary was also to allow the transit of the Triple Entente armies to reach Germany from the South.
 In November 1918, the Italian Army, with 20,000 to 22,000 soldiers, began to occupy Innsbruck and all North Tyrol.

 After the war, Italy annexed Southern Tyrol (now Trentino-Alto Adige/Südtirol), according to the secret Treaty of London, as well as Trieste, Austrian Littoral and part of Dalmatia (Zadar, Lastovo, Palagruža).